Ron-Draughon/Movie-Analysis/README.md

 - Collaborate with experienced writers and directors with a proven track record in the horror genre.

 ## Conclusion:
-By implementing these recommendations, Fledgling Movie Studio can strategically position itself for financial success in the highly competitive film industry.
+By implementing these recommendations, Fledgling Movie Studio can strategically position itself to make around $1 billion in profit from the original $100 million investment.